fekete0510/Louisville-Fire-Foundation/readme.md

 The web page is for the Louisville Fire Foundation.
-This is a Charity Orgainization that supports Louisville firefighters, family and the community.
+This is a Charity Orgainization that supports Louisville firefighters, their families and the community.

 In the pages folder start with the index.html page This is the main page for my project.

-Java Script can be found in the script folder script.js Media queries can be found in the css folder.
-At the top of the largescreen.css and mediumscreen.css The style.css page has normalize css that was used from github.
+Java Script can be found in the script folder script.js Media queries can be found in the css folder at the top of the largescreen.css and mediumscreen.css pages.
+The style.css page has normalize css that was used from github.

 Cookie Consent Banner.